asnelzin-dump/rosalind/README.md

 Rosalind
 ========

-Solution of the problem from http://rosalind.info/
+Solution of the problems from http://rosalind.info/